 Fluorescent T8 Bulbs

 T8 bulbs are available as either linear fluorescent or LED tubes.
-T8 fluorescent tubes commonly have 20,000 life hours, but range from 7,500 hours to 46,000 hours for standard T8 tubes.
-More energy efficient fluorescent tubes can have a rated lifespan of up to 84,000 hours.
+T8 fluorescent tubes are commonly rated for 20,000 life hours, but range from 7,500 hours to 46,000 hours for standard T8 tubes.
+More energy efficient fluorescent T8 lamps can have a rated lifespan of up to 84,000 hours.
 T8 tubes are typically purchased by the case for large construction projects, renovation projects, and businesses taking advantage of bulk savings.

 Fluorescent Tube Size and Wattage Guide

 The "T" stands for the tubular shape of the bulb and the number after it is the diameter of the tube in eighths of an inch.
 T8 bulbs are 8 eighths of an inch, or one inch in diameter.
-Other common sizes are T12 bulbs which are 1.5 inches diameter, and the T5s which are five eighths of an inch, or .625 inches in diameter.
+Other common sizes are T12 bulbs which are twelve eighths of an inch or 1.5 inches diameter, and the T5 lamps which are five eighths of an inch, or .625 inches in diameter.
 The easiest way to know the size and wattage of your current bulb is to check the label on the end, but measuring the diameter will work if the label is illegible.
 The "F" signifies that the tube is a fluorescent and the number after it represents the wattage.
 If you're looking for a 32-Watt fluorescent tube, click the F32T8 category.

 T8 Fluorescent Tube Color Temperature